Rufus For Real

 pimento cheese on a crostini

-• Balanced seasoning — tangy, savory, a little kick, and not overly salty.
+• Balanced seasoning matters — savory, tangy, and just enough warmth.

 pimento cheese in a serving bowl